 I have used Mr. Otto Link as an expert before.
 We first find him working for Alexandre Selmer in New York before WWI.
 We then find him working at an instrument repair shop with Frank Meyer (later of Meyer Brothers mouthpieces) in 1923.
 Then he opens his own musical repair shop and (in small print) offers mouthpiece refacing.
-Finally, years after Goldbeck receives a patent for a metal mouthpiece in 1920, Mr. Link begins producing what appears to be an identical metal mouthpiece under his own name.
+Finally, years after Goldbeck had received a patent for a metal mouthpiece (in 1920), Mr. Link begins producing what appears to be an identical metal mouthpiece under his own name.

 But there is a problem.
 The production cost of Mr. Link's metal mouthpiece is fairly high.
-Competitor's mouthpieces cast out of ebonite are undercutting his sales.
-So he begins production of an ebonite piece.
+Competitor's mouthpieces cast out of hard rubber are undercutting his sales.
+So he begins production of an hard rubber piece.
 To quote a 1940 Link sales pamplet: "By embodying the famous "LINK" TONE CHAMBER heretofore found only in our Metal Mouthpieces we have created a very popular Hard Rubber Mouthpiece which exactly fills the needs of of those musicians who prefer a hard rubber mouthpiece."
-Great, Mr. Link created an identical mouthpiece made of ebonite.
+Great, Mr. Link created an identical mouthpiece made of rubber.

-We don't need to make sense if we can come up with some convincing gibberish.
-Otto Link simply ignored the inherent contradiction in metal vs. ebonite vibration claims.
+Not to worry.
+We don't need to make any sense if we can come up with some convincing gibberish.
+Otto Link simply ignored the inherent contradiction in metal vs. rubber vibration claims.
 He realized that material science can be ignored.
 Superficial hype is all that is required.
-Simply make an unfounded allegation (e.g., Link hard rubber is "eburnated") and walk away.
-Likewise, just claim that Link metal mouthpiece are made of "bell metal" with the understanding that the term is inexact and nobody will ever test.
+Simply make an unfounded allegation (e.g., Link metal mouthpieces are made of "bell metal" with the understanding that the term is inexact and nobody will ever test.)
 Let others imagine what bell metal does for a mouthpiece.
+Likewise, just claim that Link rubber is "eburnated" and walk away.
 Remember, musician's don't analyze matter, they just repeat claims that material matters.

+But wait a minute.
 Brass always has less copper content than bell metal (61% to 78%).
-Therefore, according to our expert testimony, brass is harder, more dense, and has a greater capacity to resonate, all of which is completely wrong.
+Therefore, according to our expert's theory, brass would be harder, more dense, and has a greater capacity to resonate, all of which is completely wrong.
 I think we have further evidence that our materials expert is not an expert.

-Let's unpack the ultimate claim that a brass and a bronze mouthpiece would "sound" different with some testing.
-Next time the drummer isn't looking, take his Zildjian cymbal and bend it as best you can into the shape of a saxophone mouthpiece.
-Now, which matters more, the cymbal shape or the cymbal material?
+Let's unpack the ultimate claim that a brass and a bronze mouthpiece would "sound" different by conducting a test.
+I bent a Zildjian cymbal into the shape of a saxophone mouthpiece.
+It made a poor mouthpiece and was no longer a good cymbal.
+I then bent it into the shape of a bell.
+It appears that the shape was more important than the material for either a cymbol, a bell, or a saxophone mouthiece.
 Yes, the material of a cymbal or bell matters, but only after it is formed into the proper shape.
 We now have evidence that a mouthpiece shape effects the sound, but not whether it is 78% copper or 76% copper.

 In the web site linked above, the dimensions of a middle C tuning fork of steel (the common material for tuning forks) was recreated using different metal alloys.
 Not surprising, each alloy has a different pitch.
 Also not surprisingly, most tuning forks had only one pitch per alloy.
 And also not surprisingly, each metal alloy resonated only when struck with a hard object.
 So a "bell metal" mouthpiece could conceivably produce a single short duration "pitch," depending on its shape, but only when struck with a clapper (or drumstick).